Solow Building: 21st century

+2000s and 2010s

 Solow sought a $400 million loan for the building in February 2002, and Dresdner Bank gave him the loan that July.
-The Solow Building was still considered a desirable location through the 21st century, in part because of its Central Park views.
+The Solow Building was still considered a desirable location into the 21st century, in part because of its Central Park views.
 When Solow refinanced the building in 2002, the building was 80 percent occupied and was estimated to earn $90 million a year in net operating income.
 In an unofficial listing of New York City skyscrapers in 2007, the New York Observer listed the Solow Building as one of the city's most expensive buildings.
 The top floors of the building were being marketed at 175 $/ft2 per year, while the average annual rent for "premium" Midtown office space was 85 $/ft2 per year.
 Nearby buildings such as 712 Fifth Avenue, the Carnegie Hall Tower, the General Motors Building, and 888 Seventh Avenue also had high asking rates.

 Bank of America had taken space on the Solow Building's second floor and mezzanine, which had originally been designed as Morgan Guaranty's trading floor.
 Though the trading floor was able to fit 300 people, Solow had refused to make alterations to allow the bank to add 200 traders.
 After Bank of America moved to the Bank of America Tower in 2008, about half the building was empty for two years.
 By 2010, the top three floors were among the building's vacant spaces.
 This was a much higher vacancy rate than the citywide average, despite the building's luxury reputation and the ongoing Great Recession.
 The vacancies were in part because Solow asked much higher rates per square foot compared to nearby buildings, and he was obstinate in not charging lower rents.
 According to The New York Times, he asked one potential tenant 200 $/ft2, but he became "furious" when the tenant leased space at the General Motors Building at 130 $/ft2.
 In another case, financial services firm Natixis already occupied space on upper floors and wanted to rent the trading floor, but the firm reneged on its offer because Solow would not allow Natixis to expand the trading floor.